88-degrees/Book-of-Changes/e5b7bdxun.md

 onward in whatever direction.
 It will be advantageous (also) to see the great man.

-1. The first SIX, divided, shows its subject (now) advancing, (now) receding.
+1. The first `SIX`, divided, shows its subject (now) advancing, (now) receding.
 It would be advantageous for him to have the firm correctness of a brave soldier.

-2. The second NINE, undivided, shows the representative of Sun beneath a couch, and employing diviners and exorcists in a way bordering on confusion.
+2. The second `NINE`, undivided, shows the representative of Sun beneath a couch, and employing diviners and exorcists in a way bordering on confusion.
 There will be good fortune and no error.

-3. The third NINE, undivided, shows its subject penetrating (only) by violent and repeated efforts.
+3. The third `NINE`, undivided, shows its subject penetrating (only) by violent and repeated efforts.
 There will be occasion for regret.

-4. The fourth SIX, divided, shows all occasion for repentance (in its subject) passed away.
+4. The fourth `SIX`, divided, shows all occasion for repentance (in its subject) passed away.
 He takes game for its threefold use in his hunting.

-5. The fifth NINE, undivided, shows that with firm correctness there will be good fortune (to its
+5. The fifth `NINE`, undivided, shows that with firm correctness there will be good fortune (to its

 ###### p.
 191

 subject).
 All occasion for repentance will disappear, and all his movements will be advantageous.
 There may have been no (good) beginning, but there will be a (good) end.
 Three days before making any changes, (let him give notice of them); and three days after, (let him reconsider them).
 There will (thus) be good fortune.

-6. The sixth NINE, undivided, shows the representative of penetration beneath a couch, and having lost the axe with which he executed his decisions.
+6. The sixth `NINE`, undivided, shows the representative of penetration beneath a couch, and having lost the axe with which he executed his decisions.
 However firm and correct he may (try to) be, there will be evil.

 ## Notes